antmicro/sargraph/README.md

 The process runs in background and can be controlled with a set of sargraph sub-commands.

 The tool can use "gnuplot" to optionally plot the data it collected.
-Supported plot formats are PNG and SVG, they are determined by filenames.
+Supported plot formats are PNG, SVG and ASCII, they are determined by filename extensions.

 # Example graph